-At the Effective Time, each outstanding share of Former Adicet capital stock was converted into the right to receive 0.1240 (the "Exchange Ratio") shares of Company's common stock, as set forth in the merger agreement.
+At the Effective Time, each outstanding share of Former Adicet capital stock was converted into the right to receive 0.1240 (the Exchange Ratio) shares of Company's common stock, as set forth in the Merger Agreement.
 The Exchange Ratio was determined based on the total number of outstanding shares of Company's common stock and Former Adicet capital stock, each on a fully diluted basis, and the respective valuations of Former Adicet and resTORbio at the time of execution of the Merger Agreement.
-In connection with the Merger, the Company also assumed certain outstanding Former Adicet warrants and Former Adicet stock options under Former Adicet's 2015 Stock Incentive Plan (the "2015 Adicet Stock Incentive Plan") and Former Adicet's 2014 Share Option Plan (the "2014 Share Option Plan" and, together with the 2015 Adicet Stock Incentive Plan, the "Former Adicet Plans"), with such stock options and warrants henceforth representing the right to purchase a number of shares of Company's common stock equal to the Exchange Ratio multiplied by the number of shares of Former Adicet's capital stock previously represented by such stock options and warrants, as applicable, with a proportionate adjustment in exercise price.
-In connection with the Merger, the Company also assumed the Former Adicet Plans.
+In connection with the Merger, the Company also assumed certain outstanding Former Adicet warrants and stock options under Former Adicet's 2015 Stock Incentive Plan (the 2015 Adicet Stock Incentive Plan) and Former Adicet's 2014 Share Option Plan (the 2014 Share Option Plan and, together with the 2015 Adicet Stock Incentive Plan, the Former Adicet Plans), with such stock options and warrants henceforth representing the right to purchase a number of shares of Company's common stock equal to the Exchange Ratio multiplied by the number of shares of Former Adicet's capital stock previously represented by such stock options and warrants, as applicable, with a proportionate adjustment in exercise price.

-Immediately following the Effective Time, there were approximately 19,589,828 shares of the Company's common stock outstanding (post Reverse Stock Split).
-Immediately following the Effective Time, the former equity holders of Former Adicet held approximately 75% of the outstanding shares of Company's common stock on a fully-diluted basis and the former equity holders of resTORbio held approximately 25% of the outstanding shares of Company's common stock on a fully-diluted basis (in each case excluding equity incentives available for grant).
+Immediately following the Effective Time, there were approximately 19,589,828 shares of the Company's common stock outstanding (post Reverse Stock Split) and the former equity holders of Former Adicet held approximately 75% of the outstanding shares of Company's common stock on a fully-diluted basis and the former equity holders of resTORbio held approximately 25% of the outstanding shares of Company's common stock on a fully-diluted basis (in each case excluding equity incentives available for grant).